p10rahulm/your-static-website/content/workshops/workshop10.md

 # full description of event below
 +++

-# Hi welcome to our events
+# The comprehensive 5S workshop
-The workshop on TPM was conducted by Shingo institute at xyz
+The workshop on 5S was conducted by Shingo institute.